 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.
 Thanks!

 I also immediately saw some amazing educational benefits.
-I was surprised at the number of educational game options and for a while we started going to the VR Arcade as part of our homeschool learning every few months.
+I was surprised at the number of educational apps and game options and for a while we started going to the VR Arcade as part of our homeschool learning every few months.
 It was a great “field trip”!

 Those educational benefits are now right at our finger tips, with the kids begging to do more.
 It’s been an incredible journey and the field of VR is advancing quickly.